 Reading real books is great.
 The smell, how they look on the shelf: we like books.
-We’re less keen on dragging around a 1kg hardback, and the pins and needles we get trying to read a weighty novel in bed.
+We’re less keen on dragging around a 1kg hardback, and the pins and needles we get trying to read a weighty novel in bed - a problem the best Kindle solves.

 An Amazon Kindle is the way forward.
 These ebook readers can hold thousands of books, and are much easier on your eyes than a phone screen.